About Sheep:

 Sheep can become stressed when separated from their flock members.
 Sheep can recognize individual human and ovine faces, and remember them for years.
 Relationships in flocks tend to be closest among related sheep: in mixed-breed flocks same-breed subgroups tend to form, and a ewe and her direct descendants often move as a unit within large flocks.

 Sheep are frequently thought of as extremely unintelligent animals.
 A sheep's herd mentality and quickness to flee and panic in the face of stress often make shepherding a difficult endeavor for the uninitiated.
 Despite these perceptions, a University of Illinois monograph on sheep found them to be just below pigs and on par with cattle in IQ, and some sheep have shown problem-solving abilities; a flock in West Yorkshire, England allegedly found a way to get over cattle grids by rolling on their backs, although documentation of this has relied on anecdotal accounts.
 In addition to long-term facial recognition of individuals, sheep can also differentiate emotional states through facial characteristics.
 If worked with patiently, sheep may learn their names, and many sheep are trained to be led by halter for showing and other purposes.
 Sheep have also responded well to clicker training.
 Very rarely, sheep are used as pack animals.
 Tibetan nomads distribute baggage equally throughout a flock as it is herded between living sites.
+As food:

 Sheep meat and milk were one of the earliest staple proteins consumed by human civilization after the transition from hunting and gathering to agriculture.
 Sheep meat prepared for food is known as either mutton or lamb.
 "Mutton" is derived from the Old French moton, which was the word for sheep used by the Anglo-Norman rulers of much of the British Isles in the Middle Ages.
 This became the name for sheep meat in English, while the Old English word sceap was kept for the live animal.
 Throughout modern history, "mutton" has been limited to the meat of mature sheep usually at least two years of age; "lamb" is used for that of immature sheep less than a year.